-The Trust sets all pay and remuneration for all other posts in line with an approved policy which has been consulted upon through the recognised Trade Unions and professional associations.
-These policies recognise the School Teachers Pay and Conditions and Burgundy Book for those in teaching positions and NJC terms and conditions for those in non-teaching posts.
+The Trust sets all pay and remuneration for all other posts in line with an approved policy which has been consulted upon through the recognised Trade Union and professional associations.
+The policies recognise the School Teachers Pay and Conditions and Burgundy Book for those in teaching positions and NJC termd and conditions for those in non-teaching posts.
 The Trust recognises a job evaluation scheme under a collective agreement protected by TUPE, which was set by the local authority.
-Each academy within the Multi Academy Trust has their own pay committee who will approve pay determinations at a local level.
-This is moderated by the headteacher in discussions with the CEO.
+The Headteacher will review pay in accordance with the relevant terms and conditions annually.
+The Headteacher decisions are moderated by their Director of Education.
+A quality assurance process is completed to ensure parity of decisions by the Education Directors Group.
+The Pay Panel will seek assurances that each school has completed their pay processes in accordance with the Pay Policy.
+The CEO will provide this assurance to the Trustees.